 In 2019, he co-founded the cultural association Admon Film based in Sarajevo.
 On August 20th 2019 he was awarded with the Sarajevan Golden Medallion by the Mayor of Sarajevo as a special recognition for his cultural achievements.
 He is currently working on his first feature documentary.

 Emina was born in the north of Bosnia, the Posavina.
 At the age of 14.5, she came with her family as a war refugee from Bosnia, via Croatia and Hungary, to Berlin.
 She studied German language and literature, history, and psychology at the Technical University of Berlin and the Humboldt University of Berlin.
 During her studies, she worked with various Berlin institutions and associations as a freelance interpreter in the field of psychotherapy for war refugees from the former Yugoslavia.
 She completed her Master’s degree in Slavic languages (BKMS and Russian) at the Humboldt University in Berlin.
 Her Master’s thesis focused on ethnic, religious, and national identity ascriptions in 20th and 21st century Bosnia-Herzegovina.
 Her research interests include multilingualism, interculturality, identity, integration, and migration.
-She currently works as an adjunct lecturer in BKMS at the Department of South Slavic Studies at Humboldt University in Berlin and is also a freelance translator and editor.
+She is working as a freelance translator, interpreter and lecturer and has been working as an adjunct lecturer in BKMS at the Department of South Slavic Studies at Humboldt University in Berlin and as translator and editor for the Deutsche Welle Academy.
 Emina will describe her childhood memories from the beginning of the war in Bosnia-Herzegovina in her semi-fictional personal essay.
 She will write about themes such as growing up, disappointment, betrayal, and loss of trust, among others.

 Azra is a lecturer in Bosnian and Croatian at the Language Center of the University of Vienna and works on a project at the Austrian Academy of Sciences in the field of minority languages.
 She is also a Ph.D. candidate at the Slavic Studies Department in Vienna.
 Her research areas are minority languages, multilingualism, the study of the Bosnian language in a multilingual society, and the role of native languages in the formation of a polycentric identity.
 She actively speaks eight languages and is the initiator and chairperson of the project Otkrij bosanski -Discover Bosnian – Discover Bosnian in Vienna, which aims to promote the Bosnian language and multilingualism in the diaspora.
 Azra is the author of the first multilingual textbook for Bosnian as a second/foreign language, and another textbook and a grammar book are in preparation.
 She is the chair and founder of the Multilingualism and Interculturalism Initiative, which promotes multilingualism more broadly.
 For Bosnia in Berlin, Azra will provide poetic contributions.
 Her poems are characterized by a pronounced emotionality and lyricism, as well as the specific relationship of a woman to political reality.
 Even those poems that are politically engaged are also strongly emotional.